Save To Pinterest

 Choose beige linen curtains layered with white sheer curtains underneath.
 Layering curtains allows you to create a beautiful and versatile look that adds depth and style.
 If you don’t know how to layer curtains, I have a blog post covering all the tips and tricks to layer curtains effectively.

 Next, use a natural wood coffee table.
 Natural wood brings warmth, texture, and a sense of organic beauty to minimalist living rooms, enhancing their aesthetic appeal while promoting a connection to nature and simplicity.
-If possible, find matching side tables to use on either side of the
+If possible, find matching side tables to use on either side of the sofa.
+The extra table space would be perfect for a table lamp with a fabric shade.

 Use a minimalist approach when styling the coffee table.
 Incorporate grey or taupe vases of varying heights placed on top of a simple tray.